isomerpages/cris-corp/news-and-events/news/_posts/2023-12-04-post-Breaking new frontiers in healthcare innovation.md

 #### **Genetic study involving thousands of Singaporeans identifies variations affecting predisposition to inherited diseases and response to medications**

-In February 2023, [Precision Health Research, Singapore](https://npm.sg) (PRECISE) announced two multi-institutional studies of nearly 10,000 Singaporeans, identifying genetic variations in ethnic Chinese, Malay and Indian individuals predisposing them to highly prevalent conditions with high disease burden and adverse responses to widely used drugs.
+In February 2023, [Precision Health Research, Singapore](https://npm.sg) (PRECISE) announced two multi-institutional studies of nearly 10,000 Singaporeans, identifying genetic variations in ethnic Chinese, Malay and Indian individuals which predisposes them to highly prevalent conditions with high disease burden and adverse responses to widely used drugs.

 The studies are among the first of their kind in Asian populations.
 Click [here](https://www.npm.sg/news-and-events/press-releases/genetic-study-identifies-variations-affecting-predisposition/) to read about these important publications.

 #### **Announcement of TRUNCATE-TB study trial findings: Significant decrease in treatment duration for Tuberculosis patients**

 In April 2023, TRUNCATE-TB, one of the key studies supported by the [Singapore Clinical Research Institute](https://scri.edu.sg) (SCRI) announced trial findings that indicated Tuberculosis patients could look forward to a much-shortened treatment period, compared to the current six-month treatment regimen used globally.

 SCRI supported this multi-site trial which was designed and coordinated from Singapore across a network of 18 sites in Indonesia, Philippines, Thailand, India and Uganda, Africa.

 Find out more [here](https://www.cris.sg/news-and-events/media-releases/230405-truncate-tb/).